Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Introduction

 The rest of this paper is structured as follows: In Sec.~\ref{sec:Preliminaries}, various spectral fluctuation measures in RMT and their applications in various systems in the distant and recent past are discussed.
-In Sec.~\ref{sec:SuperpositionCE}, the results for the three classes of circular ensembles using the measure HOS are tabulated, and some of them are plotted in figures.
+In Sec.~\ref{sec:SuperpositionCE}, the results (the values of $\beta'$) for the three classes of circular ensembles using the measure HOS are tabulated, and some of them are plotted in figures.
 In Sec.~\ref{sec:numerical method}, the statistical method we adopted in obtaining our results is discussed.
-In Sec.~\ref{sec:CompStudy}, we comparatively study HOS and HOSR (with and without superposition), both for COE and GOE, in two ways: One with varying matrix dimensions ($N$), keeping the number of realizations ($n$) constant, and the other by varying the number of realizations keeping the matrix dimension constant.
-In Sec.~\ref{sec:Testingsystems}, we verify our results by applying them to physical systems.
-In Sec.~\ref{sec:SomeImpObs}, we address some important observations and discussions based on our obtained results.
-Finally, in Sec.~\ref{sec:SummConclsn}, we summarize and conclude our work, mentioning some open questions and future directions as well.
+In Sec.~\ref{sec:CompStudy}, we have studied comparatively HOS and HOSR distributions (with and without superposition), both for COE and GOE, in two ways.
+One with varying matrix dimensions ($N$), keeping the number of realizations ($n$) constant, and the other is by varying $n$, keeping $N$ constant.
+In Sec.~\ref{sec:Testingsystems}, we have verified our results by applying them to physical systems.
+In Sec.~\ref{sec:SomeImpObs}, some important observations and discussions are addressed.
+Finally, in Sec.~\ref{sec:SummConclsn}, summary and conclusions of our work are presented, mentioning some open questions and future directions as well.